Reported by Alice Trimmer

 The concert began with two works for flute and piano composed by high school women who have studied composition through the New York Philharmonic Very Young Composers (VYC) program.
 Jon Deak, founder of VYC, explained its inception and goals.
 The program gives public school students an opportunity to compose their own music.
 Madeline Schmidt and Cassandra Stevens, the two students whose music was performed that evening, gave brief descriptions of their works.
 It is clear that the future of women composers is a bright one indeed.

 The audience included guests from the Rosedale Achievement Center, a supplementary educational center in the Bronx that offers academic tutoring, leadership training, and music lessons to young women of middle school and high school age.
 Murray Hill Institute has been in partnership with Rosedale since MHI’s beginnings, and we were happy that some of the students were able to join us for the evening.

 The Women in Music concert had as its theme “A Musical Conversation between the United States and Spain.”
 The evening brought together many positive themes—achievements of multiple generations, the ties between great literature from the past and contemporary music, and most of all, an opportunity to hear such dynamic and powerful works, all written by women.

-The following photos are by Aisha Kamara.
+The following video and photos are by Aisha Kamara.